orbisgis/h2gis/docs/dev/getting-started/Home.md

 * `(MULTI)POINT`, `(MULTI)LINESTRING` and `(MULTI)POLYGON` types
 * the functions specified by the [OpenGIS][] [Simple Features Implementation Specification for SQL][] and
-* additional spatial functions we develop.
+* additional spatial functions we develop, including our graph analysis package [H2Network][]

 ## Get help